Tag Archive for: injection molding inserts

 1. Mold Design:

 The mold not only shapes the material but also keeps the inserts immobile during the molding process.
-Use molds having inserts that are manufactured to keep them firm throughout the production stage.
+Use manufactured inserts in your molds to maintain their firmness throughout the production stage.

 1. Cost Considerations: